open-webrtc-toolkit/owt-client-native/talk/ics/docs/ios/ios.md

 - Subscription was introduced for conference mode.
 You'll get a subscription when subscribe a stream successfully.
 P2P mode does not have subscription at this time since remote stream will be added to PeerConnection automatically.
 - Class prefix was changed to ICS which stands for Intel CS for WebRTC.
 - Flexible to work with WebRTC framework.
 We provide APIs to create a LocalStream through ICS APIs.
 But it's also possible to create a custom LocalStream through WebRTC APIs which start with `RTC`.
-- SDK was released as a dynamic framework.
-However, its dependencies (libicsdeps.a) are still provided as static library.
 - Observer pattern was changed to delegate pattern which is commonly used in iOS programming.

 > Note: \* Other names and brands may be claimed as the property of others.